pootlepress/cx-logo-inside-nav/README.md

 Versions

+v1.1.4 - fix logo positioning on some sites

 v1.1.3 - fix css for the submenu items, fix logo in mobile view and check for woo_add_options hook

 v1.1.2 - compatibility with Font Awesome Menus Canvas Extension